klaarnut/user-docs/en/glossary.md

 : The vertical 3 small dots appear next to the page name on Right Menu and Page Setting.
 It's the quick access to page options such as set as home, set as draft, rename, SEO, and etc.

 ## A
-**Admin**
+**Admin, Administrator**
-: You, and the other users who can login and access to website editor and management area.
+: The utimate permission role for website member.
+This role holds all permissions to manage website, can add, delete, and define every website member a role.
+Usually the first person, you, who started create this website will have this role.

 **Admin Interface**
 : The content editor that can only be accessed by Admin to edit website content, and the management area to manage website users, websites, and website roles.